Frequently Asked Questions

 Q: Why are you closed on the weekend?

-A: The historic Barr Building in the Golden Triangle at Farragut Square shuts down over the weekend in which there’s no HVAC which will get pretty warm during the summer or cold during winter.
+A: The historic Barr Building in the Golden Triangle at Farragut Square is closed over the weekend in which there’s no HVAC which will get pretty warm during the summer or cold during winter.
+It is also closed on major holidays.